Burnett River

-The Burnett River is a river located in the Wide Bay–Burnett and Central Queensland regions of Queensland, Australia.
+The Burnett River is a river in the Wide Bay–Burnett and Central Queensland regions of Queensland, Australia.

 Course and features

 The Burnett River rises in the Burnett Range, part of the Great Dividing Range, close to Mount Gaeta and east of Monto.
 It drains a basin covering 33,210 km² which is 1.9% of the total area of Queensland.

 The river flows generally south past Eidsvold and Mundubbera before heading east, adjacent to the townships of Gayndah and Wallaville before entering the city of Bundaberg.
 The river flows into the Coral Sea at Burnett Heads, roughly 20 km from Bundaberg.
 The river descends 485 m over its 435 km course.

 The Burnett River region is largely given over to growing sugar cane and small crops.
 The river is part of the Brigalow Belt and South East Queensland bioregions.

 Major tributaries

 Three Moon Creek

-Three Moon Creek rises near Kroombit Tops National Park north of Monto and flows south through Monto and Mulgildie, is dammed near Cania Gorge to form Lake Cania, before emptying into the Burnett River south-east of Abercorn.
+Three Moon Creek rises near Kroombit Tops National Park north of Monto and flows south through Monto and Mulgildie, it is dammed near Cania Gorge to form Lake Cania, before emptying into the Burnett River south-east of Abercorn.